notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ![Add Heroku Postgres addon](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/optimized/add-heroku-postgres-addon.png)

-We select a plan for our Postgres database, I will start with the **Hobby Dev - Free** plan and click **Provision**.
+We select a plan for our Postgres database, we start with the **Hobby Dev - Free** plan and click **Provision**.
 We can upgrade the database plan later at anytime.

 ![Select Postgres plan](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/optimized/select-postgres-plan.png)